 Hatred is not mere dislike, where you see something unpleasant that leads you to separate yourself from another person.
 Hatred is also not fear, where you intuitively pick up on another person’s improper or threatening intentions.
-No, hatred is an intense flare of disgust and anger – which (as we know from working with anger) means you’re dealing with boundary devastation and the near-complete loss of your sense of self and your equilibrium.
+No, hatred is an intense flare of disgust and anger/rage – which (as we know from working with anger) means you’re dealing with boundary devastation and the near-complete loss of your sense of self and your equilibrium.
 When you hate, you haven’t just identified difference; you’ve ratcheted yourself into an aggressive state as well.

 Embracing and detoxifying your hatred

 Shadow work is a specific practice you can use to understand and work with your hatreds so that they won’t endanger you or others.
 Let’s look at hatred empathically in order to understand what it’s doing.

 ACTION REQUIRED: Hatred arises in the presence of shadow material (things you cannot accept in yourself, and therefore demonize in others).
 Shadow work helps you detoxify and reintegrate this material so that it no longer activates your hatred response.

 GIFTS: Intense awareness ~ Piercing vision ~ Sudden evolution ~ Shadow work